 Routes 19 Hensley Express, 26 Maumelle/Oak Grove Express, 36 Sherwood/Jacksonville Express and 25 Pinnacle Mountain Express

-To streamline the overall transit network and improve service where riders use it most, including adding the No. 1 rider service request to the network design, which is to serve Chenal Parkway up to Rahling Road, a major jobs corridor, the METRO staff recommends eliminating the four express routes, which are the lowest ridership routes in the 23-route system and which are the most expensive to operate.
-To realign staff and bus resources to higher ridership routes at the beginning of the COVID-19 outbreak, METRO suspended Routes 26, 36 and 25 March 20, and METRO suspended Route 19 weeks later.
-The very minimal rider feedback METRO received in response to these suspensions is indicative of the declining express route ridership logged over a multi-year period.
+To streamline the overall transit network and improve service where riders use it most, including adding the No. 1 rider service request to the network design, which is to serve Chenal Parkway up to Rahling Road, a major jobs corridor, METRO permanently discontinued its four former express routes to realign staff and bus resources to higher ridership routes at the beginning of the COVID-19 outbreak.
+At the time, the former express routes were the lowest ridership routes in the transit system and were the most expensive to operate.
+The very minimal rider feedback METRO received in response to these route discontinuations is indicative of the declining express route ridership logged over a multi-year period.
 While there is still a need for transit service in some of these areas, the need is minimal and has changed in nature since these routes were implemented more than 30 years ago.
 To address existing transit needs, METRO is exploring new and different services, such as limited on-demand weekly shuttles, to reach outer suburban areas with some level of transit demand.
-METRO is also encouraging Route 19, 26, 36 and 25 riders looking for jobs access to explore the new METRO Pool shared-rides-to-jobs service, which provides groups of four riders or more to a new-model vehicle (SUV, crossover, van, etc.) to ride together from nearby areas to jobs sites that are located close to each other.
-Various transit service solutions for residents in these areas are being explored.
-Any potential new service model for these areas would be implemented in Spring 2021 rather than November 2020.
+METRO is also encouraging Route 19, 26, 36 and 25 riders looking for jobs access to explore the newer METRO Pool shared-rides-to-jobs service, which provides groups of four riders or more to a new-model vehicle (SUV, crossover, van, etc.) to ride together from nearby areas to jobs sites that are located close to each other.

 Map of Express Route Service Area with Potential Microtransit Areas